Google Pixel 9 Pro and 9 Pro XL review: Changing of the guard

 Over the years, Google has figured out clever ways to differentiate its Pixel line from other phones in meaningful ways.
 Pixel-exclusive features like Call Screening, advanced spam detection, and Pixel VPN have been mainstays of the line for years, while new Pixel-exclusive features like Pixel Screenshots, Pixel Studio, and camera modes like Add Me are sure to make your friends and family jealous.

-However, there's an underlying upfront value problem that continues to grow.
-Pixel is once again $100 more than the previous year.
-Tensor is still slower than other competing processors and heats up more quickly than those, too.
+There's an underlying upfront value problem that continues to grow as Pixel is once again $100 more than the previous year.
+Tensor is still slower than other competing processors and heats up more quickly than those.
 Google hasn't improved its display dimming rate as other companies have, and the ultrasonic fingerprint sensor is problematic for some people, too.

 Thankfully, Pixel 9 deals will often get you the phone for next to nothing as Google tries to expand its reach globally and get more Pixels into more people's hands.
 It doesn't make up for some of the other problems the phone has, but it's easy to give Pixel a shot and see if all those amazing exclusive features and apps are more important to you than raw performance or charging speed.
 Plus, being able to choose a size without losing important features is finally a reality.